nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-09-12-how-uvm-factory-actually-works.md

 ## Things to know before diving in
 * Class scope resolution operator `::`.
 1. We use the class scope resolution operator to gain access to an element inside a class.
-1. A class scope resolution operator can be used for all static element: static class variables, static function/task, parameters, local parameters, enums, unions, constraints, nested class declaritions and typedefs.
+1. A class scope resolution operator can be used for all static element: static class variables, static function/task, parameters, local parameters, enums, unions, constraints, nested class declaritions and *typedefs*.

 * Abstract class
 1. Abstract class is like a template of other classes, cannot be instantiated directly.
 [Virtual class and pure virtual methods]({{ site.baseurl }}{% link _posts/x_myrandoms/systemverilog_randoms/2021-08-26-summarize-virtual-in-systemverilog.md %})